1877 Saint Barthélemy status referendum

 A referendum on re-integration into France was held in the Swedish colony of Saint Barthélemy in October 1877.
 The island had been a colonial possession of Sweden since Sweden acquired it from France in 1784, but the unprofitability of the island led to Sweden to attempt to sell it.
 France bought the island from the Swedish and the referendum, in which only one person voted against the proposal, supported the transfer.

 Background

 Saint Barthélemy was established as a French colony in 1648, but was sold to Sweden in 1784.
 The island lacked a natural source of fresh water and its economy was based on the free port of Gustavia, which was in decline due to a lack of European wars as the 19th century progressed.
 The Swedish made multiple unsuccessful attempts to sell their colony due to its unprofitability before reselling it to the French in 1877, for 80,000 francs.

+Governor Bror Ludvig Ulrich had one Catholic priest manage the referendum.
 The island had a population of 2,374 at the time, with 617 being males between the ages of 15 and 60.
 351 voters participated in the referendum.
 All but one person, Wellington Sicard according to Aftonbladet, voted in favour of being transferred to French control.